caeklol/placeholder-fc/README.md

 # placeholder-fc

-A flight controller for the Raspberry Pi Pico written in Rust. \
+A flight controller for the Raspberry Pi Pico written in C. \
 Based on [scout](https://github.com/TimHanewich/scout).